-Let us now instead of retrieving all full simultaneities retrieve all full teams, i.e. those full simultaneities, which ensure the utilization of all bottleneck links.
+Let us now instead of retrieving all full simultaneities retrieve all full teams, i.e. those full simultaneities which ensure the utilization of all bottleneck links.

 A category within X is idle if its includer and its depot together don't use all bottlenecks of X. This means that we can not grow the current simultaneity (i.e. the includer of the category) into a full simultaneity, which will use all bottlenecks.
-The coverage of an idle category does therefore not contain a full simultaneity, which is a team.
-Idle categories allow us to prune the search tree at early stages and to pursue only branches leading to full teams.
+The coverage of an idle category therefore does not contain a full simultaneity, which is a team.
+Idle categories allow us to prune the search tree during the early stages of the algorithm and to pursue only branches leading to full teams.

-Carrying out successive fissions, starting from the prim-category and continuously identifying and removing all the blank and idle categories ultimately leads to all full teams.
+Carrying out successive fissions, starting from the prim-category and continuously identifying and removing all the blank and idle categories, ultimately leads to all full teams.